fernandosm/hybridModels/README.md

 ___

-`hybridModels` is a R package to simulate customizable stochastic hybrid models for transmssion of diseases in dynamic networks.
+`hybridModels` is a R package to simulate customizable stochastic hybrid models for transmission of diseases in dynamic networks.

 ### Installation ###
 Currently, the easiest way to install the package is making use of the devtools package (Hadley Wickham and Winston Chang (2015). devtools: Tools to Make Developing R Packages Easier.
 R package version 1.10.0 or higher, http://CRAN.R-project.org/package=devtools).